Matanbenami12/Identify_small_objects_SSD/README.md

 If our goal is to identify object in images we choose SSD resnet he is more accurate then SSD mobilenet.

-But if our goal is to identify object in Real time we will choose SSD mobilenet, the SSD mobilenet can't recognize well but SSD_mobilenet detects the object very fast in real time and in real time the detect speed is important.
+But if our goal is to identify object in Real time we will choose SSD mobilenet, the SSD mobilenet  recognize well and detects the object very fast in real time